Varieties of Milk: What’s your go-to milk?

 Whole milk or 2% milk

 I generally only recommend this for children aged 2 or less.
-These milks have a high percentage of saturated fat, and along with that comes more calories.
+These kinds of milk have a high percentage of saturated fat, and along with that comes more calories.

-Whole milk has ~150 calorie per 8oz, vs skim milk which has 83 calories or 1% which has 100 calories for the same serving size.
+Whole milk has ~150 calories per 8oz, vs skim milk which has 83 calories, or 1% which has 100 calories for the same serving size.

-For adults and children ages 2 and up, I recommend skim (nonfat) milk, or 1 percent milk if they like a little extra creaminess.
+For adults and children ages 2 and up, I recommend skimming (nonfat) milk, or 1 percent milk if they like a little extra creaminess.

-Skim and 1 percent milk have less of the artery clogging saturated fat compared to whole or 2 percent milk, while having the same amount of good nutrients like protein, calcium, vitamin D, potassium, and other vitamins and minerals.
+Skim and 1 percent milk have less artery-clogging saturated fat compared to whole or 2 percent milk, while having the same amount of good nutrients like protein, calcium, vitamin D, potassium, and other vitamins and minerals.